-There has been a lot of criticism leveled at the entertainment industry for their habit of “rebooting” existing television shows and movies.
+There has been a lot of criticism levelled at the entertainment industry for their habit of “rebooting” existing television shows and movies.

 Sometimes that criticism is deserved, and other times it’s not.
 Sometimes it does make you wonder if Hollywood has run out of ideas, but at the same time there are some stories that deserve to be retold for a new generation to enjoy.